MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W3D4**

-* Finalize ayour application materials and your personal pitch.
+* Finalize your application materials and your personal pitch.

 ==> GRADUATION DAY <==